Read the first piece of the story, Journey to NOAA Fisheries.

 "A lot of times when you're working on this stuff, you can kind of get stuck working in a tunnel," Demarke added.
 "And so to have that viewpoint, a different perspective from a younger mind who maybe is not so influenced by life's experiences, we can definitely feed off him and he'll feed off us."

 It's unclear at this point what kind of camera system might result from this collaboration.
 With more research, Demarke says, it may turn out that the Deep 7 aren't skittish with certain types of light, allowing NOAA Fisheries to use a modified version of Lindsay's Raspberry Pi system.
 On the flip side, research may instead show that something a little more expensive, like a GoPro camera, may be best.

 Importantly, aside from his inexpensive camera system, Lindsay also brought onboard the Hi'ialakai several GoPro cameras with specially purchased housings that are rated for up to 300-meter (1,000-feet) depths.
 The scientists wanted Lindsay to come up with small cameras that could capture high-quality images in low-light conditions and be attached to the Frankenframe to provide multiple-angle views not seen with the BotCam or MOUSS systems, which face forward at all times.
 "GoPro was pretty much the only camera that came to mind," Lindsay said.

 At a science talk held on the last evening of the trip, Lindsay expertly described his project to the scientists and crew of the ship.
 He also showed off some of his GoPro footage, which included a downward view of the Frankenframe as it touched down on the seafloor and a group of opakapaka swarming around the baited Franken-frame.

-"Oh, that is a nice shot," one person exclaims.
-"That is a really cool video," another says.
+"Oh, that is a nice shot," one person exclaimed.
+"That is a really cool video," another said.

 At the end of the presentation, the crowded room erupts into applause.